 In terms of cost, pricing on sublimated shirts has come down considerably over the years.
 However, sublimation remains the more expensive option and, because of the nature of the printing process, usually there are no volume discounts when placing large orders for sublimated race shirts.

 - Sublimation can provide a unique branding statement for your event.
 If you’re looking for the most vibrant and durable full-color graphics, that’s the way to go.

 - Screen print shirts are ideal for meeting budgets and for events that don’t need a lot of colors in their design.
 It is a great option for both small and very large order volumes.

 Frequently Asked Questions

-How soon before a race should I order my finisher T-shirts?
+How soon before my race should I order my finisher T-shirts?